seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Ho!
 Peace be in this place!

 **ISABELLA**
-Who’s that which calls?
+Who's that which calls?

 **FRANCISCA**
-It is a man’s voice.
+It is a man's voice.
 Gentle Isabella,
 Turn you the key, and know his business of him;
 You may, I may not; you are yet unsworn.
-When you have vow’d, you must not speak with men
+When you have vow'd, you must not speak with men
 But in the presence of the prioress:
 Then, if you speak, you must not show your face,
 Or, if you show your face, you must not speak.